Tinymist Docs

 • Live Web Preview with typst-preview.

-Work for full parity for all tinymist features is underway.
+Work for full parity for all tinymisttinymist features is underway.
 This will include: exporting to different file types, template preview, and multifile support.
 Neovim integration is behind VS Code currently but should be caught up in the near future.

 Installation